Ed Stein (baseball)

-Edward F. Stein (September 5, 1869 – May 12, 1928) was a Major League Baseball player who pitched for the Chicago Colts and Brooklyn Grooms/Bridegrooms of the National League from 1890 to 1898.
+Edward F. Stein (September 5, 1869 – May 12, 1928) was an American Major League Baseball player who pitched for the Chicago Colts and Brooklyn Grooms/Bridegrooms of the National League from 1890 to 1898.

 Career

 Chicago

 Hailing from Detroit, Michigan, Stein began his major league career with the Colts, winning 12 of the 20 games he pitched as the team went on to a second-place finish behind the Brooklyn Bridegrooms.
 The following season, he pitched in fewer games, winning 7 of the 14 games he pitched that year, as the Colts again finished second, but this time behind the Boston Beaneaters.

 Brooklyn

 It was in Brooklyn where Stein enjoyed his greatest success.
 He made an immediate impact, winning 27 games that season, and 87 games total during his first four seasons in Brooklyn, including another 26 win season in 1894.

 On June 2, 1894, Stein pitched a rain-shortened six inning no-hit game against the Beaneaters, a 1–0 victory at the Bridegrooms home field, Eastern Park.
-Do to subsequent rule changes since, it is not officially recognized as a no-hitter because he did not pitch at least nine innings.
+Due to subsequent rule changes since, it is not officially recognized as a no-hitter because he did not pitch at least nine innings.